 There is nothing quite as valuable as value-packed evergreen blog content.

-Although it is sometimes reasonable to capitalize on seasonal content and current events, it is ALWAYS reasonable to capitalize on the value that evergreen content provides for your audience.
+Although it is also reasonable to capitalize on seasonal content and current events, it is ALWAYS a good idea to capitalize on the value that evergreen content provides for your audience.

 Bonus points if you can find a way to tastefully create content that is relevant now AND in the future!